djui/dominance/README.md

 # Dominance

-A library to extract the dominant color in an image.
+A Clojure library to extract the dominant color in an image.
 The algorithm is optimized for graphics like podcast covers, rather than pictures.

 ## Background